Construction Injuries FAQ

-A: If you feel that your workplace is unsafe, your first action should be to make your supervisor aware of the danger, then follow up in writing.
-If you are still unsuccessful in getting the safety hazard corrected, you can file a complaint at the nearest OSHA office.
-You can refer to OSHA's website.
+A: If you feel that your workplace is unsafe, your first action should be to make your supervisor aware of the danger, and then to follow up in writing.
+If you're still unsuccessful in getting the safety hazard corrected, you can file a complaint at the nearest OSHA office; You can refer to OSHA's website.

 Q: If I'm injured while working on a construction site, can I get more than just workers' compensation?

 A: Your financial recovery against your employer may be affected by workers' compensation laws, but remember that other parties may be legally responsible for your injuries, including third-party contractors, property owners, or equipment manufacturers.

 Your recovery from those parties will not be affected by workers' compensation laws.
 However, in most states you will have to repay the worker's compensation carrier from your settlement from third parties from any recovery you make.

 Q: Who is liable if a person is injured by debris from a construction site while walking on a public sidewalk next to that site?